 4. How do I set up a RRIF?

 You can set up a RRIF through a bank, investment dealer, credit union, trust or insurance company.
-They will advise you on the types of RRIFs and the investments they can hold.
+They will advise you on the types of RRIFs available to you and the investments they can hold.
 Your advisor can help.

 5. Can I have more than one RRIF?